bokub/vanity-eth/README.md

 # Vanity ETH

-Online ETH vanity address generator
+Browser-based ETH vanity address generator

+Just type [`git.io/veth`](https://git.io/veth) to use it ⚡️

 ## Local usage

-Just clone the repo and open `index.html` with your web browser
+If for any reason you don't want to use the version hosted by Gihub pages, clone the repo and open `index.html` with your web browser

 ## Local development